 When the salesperson enters the process, it is much more about acting as an advisor rather than a salesperson.
-Mind you, a personal consultant as the relationship is becoming more and more important.
+Mind you, acting as a personal consultant in the relationship, is becoming more and more important.
 In this way, the customer will feel that the solution is adapted to their needs.

 Digitization has led to a significant change in the sales process at B2B companies, and more than ever, it’s important that sales and marketing go hand in hand to serve the B2B customer.
 The better your company is at answering any questions in the research phase, the greater the chance that the customer will choose your solution in the end.